swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 It is a question of people were ill  in the past and stopped taking their medication a long time ago, but who have,  however, been on medication.
 This category of person risks violent

-65</p>
+65

-    <p>deintoxification attacks during the first few  days of a fast.
+    deintoxification attacks during the first few  days of a fast.
 A long preparation is therefore necessary : 1 to 2 months.

 A lady came  to fast, accompanied by her mother of 72 years.